hringbauer/hapROH/.ipynb_checkpoints/README-checkpoint.md

 The ususual structure of doing this is:

-1) Produce list of paths to csvs
+1) Produce list of paths to .csvs
-2) Iterate over these csvs, extract and postprocess (e.g. gap-merging) these (function: )
+2) Iterate over these csvs, extract and postprocess (e.g. gap-merging) these
 3) These are then merged into one master .csv file with the fields, saved as `combinedroh.csv` with columns (iid, pop, max_roh, sum_roh, n_roh, lat, lon, age), where some summary details can be merged back in from the master meta dataframe.
+The function to do so can be found in pp_individual_roh_csvs.py in PackagesSupport.
+This function is typically called in the ParallelRun notebooks, towards the end

 One example of this workflow: `notebooks/PrepareData/roh_process.ipynb`

+### Combining Different Dataset
+These combined csvs are then combined again in 'combine_roh_results.ipynb' into one giant master dataframe.
+In this function, also "region" columns are defined, which are the basis for downstream processing.

 ### Example: Antonio 2019 Individuals
 There is a notebook in `Notebooks/PrepareData` to prepare the Meta, as well as the hdf5 in the right format.
-All individuals can be sbatched viat a script in `packagesSupport/cluster_runs/Antonio_callROH/` Singe Individuals can be rerun with `Notebooks/ParallelRuns/parallel_antonio19.ipynb`.
+All individuals can be sbatched via a script in `packagesSupport/cluster_runs/Antonio_callROH/` Singe Individuals can be rerun with `Notebooks/ParallelRuns/parallel_antonio19.ipynb`.
 In this file, there is also the code to combine all indivdiual outputs into one summary .csv, that can than be used for downstream analysis (such as plotting all individuals)